Home/Articles/News

 News

-AS Designs Arc V2: Smoother Forced Reset Trigger at SHOT Show 2026
+AS Designs Arc-Fire V2: Smoother Forced Reset Selector at SHOT Show 2026

-AS Designs unveils the Arc V2 forced reset trigger (FRT/super safety) at SHOT Show 2026: improved smoothness, reduced system drag, selector throw options, and expanded platform compatibility for HK and B&T systems.
+AS Designs unveils the Arc-Fire V2 forced reset selector (FRS/super safety) at SHOT Show 2026: improved smoothness, reduced system drag, selector throw options, and expanded platform compatibility for HK and B&T systems.
+Updated May 2026 now that V2 is shipping.

 Author